-As the extension of GST is similar to the legislative changes introduced by the EU, Eurora, through its wholly-owned subsidiary, a Singapore-based logistics provider GTS Express, is ideally placed to make adherence with the new legislation seamless for affected businesses.
+As the extension of GST is similar to the legislative changes introduced by the EU, Eurora, through its wholly-owned subsidiary, a Singapore-based logistics provider GTS Express, is ideally placed to make for affected businesses.
 Eurora’s tax consultants help businesses navigate the changes in legislation whilst the companies can focus on growing their business.
 Registration for the scheme with Eurora can take as little as two hours, and thanks to the company’s AI/ML-powered technology, Eurora can offer its services at an unmatched quality and price point.

 A global trend of scrapping VAT exemptions

 Singapore’s move follows a global trend to scrap the VAT or GST exemptions on imported online sales of goods.
-Countries such as Norway and the UK recently scrapped the VAT exemption for low-value goods, and in July 2021, the EU followed suit.
+Countries such as and the recently scrapped the VAT exemption for low-value goods, and in July 2021, the followed suit.
 Governments worldwide aim to create a level playing field for national online and high-street retailers and boost tax revenues following the rapid growth of e-commerce during the COVID-19 crisis.
-According to TechCrunch‘s coverage of IBM’s US Retail Index, the COVID-19 pandemic accelerated the shift to e-commerce by five years, with online sales reaching levels in 2020 that weren’t expected until 2025.
+According to ‘s coverage of IBM’s US Retail Index,

-Marko Lastik, founder and CEO of Eurora Solutions, said: “Complying with this new regulation will be a challenge for merchants and logistics operators from the UK, the EU, the United States, China and the rest of the world.
-Eurora is well positioned to support companies with compliance with the new laws, as the changes are similar to the ones introduced by the EU in July 2021.
-Eurora’s team of tax experts will take responsibility for the overseas vendor registration regime without companies having to navigate the paperwork.
-Additionally, our proprietary AI/ML-powered cross-border compliance platform calculates the GST and automates filing the necessary documentation with the Singaporian customs authorities, allowing companies to focus on their core business.”
+overseas vendor registration regime without companies having to navigate the paperwork.
+Additionally, our proprietary AI/ML-powered cross-border compliance platform calculates the GST and automates filing the necessary documentation with the Singaporian customs authorities, allowing companies to focus on their core business